margaux-works/simple-js-app/README.md

 ## Key Features

-- **Dynamic Pokémon List:** Data is fetched in real-time from the PokéAPI, ensuring an up-to-date list of Pokémon. -**Responsive Design:** The app is fully responsive, ensuring optimal display on devices of all sizes. -**Interactive UI:** The app features interactive buttons for navigation and Pokémon selection. -**Detailed Pokémon Information:** View detailed information about each Pokémon in a clean and accessible modal. -**Modular JavaScript (IIFE):** The app’s JavaScript code is organized using Immediately Invoked Function Expressions for better encapsulation and modularity. -**Bootstrap Integration:** Utilizes Bootstrap 4.3.1 for components. -**Color Thief Library:** Extracts prominent colors from Pokémon images to enhance UI elements. -**List.js Integration:** Adds dynamic search functionality to the Pokémon list.
+- **Dynamic Pokémon List:** Data is fetched in real-time from the PokéAPI, ensuring an up-to-date list of Pokémon.
+- **Responsive Design:** The app is fully responsive, ensuring optimal display on devices of all sizes.
+- **Interactive UI:** The app features interactive buttons for navigation and Pokémon selection. - **Detailed Pokémon Information:** View detailed information about each Pokémon in a clean and accessible modal.
+- **Modular JavaScript (IIFE):** The app’s JavaScript code is organized using Immediately Invoked Function Expressions for better encapsulation and modularity.
+- **Bootstrap Integration:** Utilizes Bootstrap 4.3.1 for components.
+- **Color Thief Library:** Extracts prominent colors from Pokémon images to enhance UI elements. - **List.js Integration:** Adds dynamic search functionality to the Pokémon list.

 ## Technologies Used